First I play with Judd, then Mommy came, and I play with Mommy.

 " comes close, but that iconic effort is infamous for the creative license Stanley Kubrick took in translating it to the screen.
 By comparison, King wrote the script for "Pet Sematary" himself, and, with only a few minor exceptions, has remained truthful to his source material.
 This is a horrifying movie, but not without flashes of humor.
 The picture is set in the real world, portrays a conceivably authentic familial unit, and is piercingly human in the often raw emotions it rattles up.
 The story takes the occasional flight of fancy, for sure, but director Mary Lambert reels in its over-the-top elements or approaches them from a skewed nightmarish point-of-view.

 The untimely loss of toddler son Gage is ruinous to the Creed family.
 There is a chance for them to move on, but Louis' denial over what has happened and his knowledge of the burial grounds' power proves too tempting an equation.
 Indeed, what returns is not his son, and it is Louis' fatal misjudgment in messing with the laws of nature that spells doom for him and almost everyone he has ever cared about.
 Filled with anguish, heartbreak, veritable frights, and an escalating sense of approaching calamity, the third act of "Pet Sematary" works magnificently as both horror and tragedy, nearly Shakespearean in its bleak turn of events and avalanche of dramatic force.
-When Louis decides to go back to the burial ground with a third body, all along knowing what has happened before, it is logical for the viewer to become skeptical of the character's intelligence.
+When Louis decides to go back to the burial ground with a third body, all along knowing what has happened before, it is logical for viewers to become skeptical of the character's intelligence.
 What they fail to realize is that Louis has already unwittingly committed such atrocities that he is at the point of no return.
 When he buries that third body, he is burying himself, and he knows it.

 Dale Midkiff, a consistently working actor who has for reasons unknown never hit it big, is close to faultless as Louis Creed.
 The journey Midkiff takes in his character's shoes would be demanding for any actor, and he pulls off every emotion with a gritty honesty and vulnerability that few performers could have played so well.
 As wife Rachel, Denise Crosby (best-known for TV's "Star Trek: The Next Generation") does an equally fine job, displaying the love she has for the life she has built and the discomfort of a woman who has never been able to accept death or wrap her mind around it.
 Fred Gwynne is a standout as neighbor Jud Crandall, down-to-earth, wise and conversational in his reading of the sort of guy you'd like to sit on the porch with and shoot the breeze.
 And, as kids Ellie and Gage, Blaze Berdahl (and twin sister Beau) threatens pushing too hard at times, but handles difficult scenes like a pro, and Miko Hughes, two years old at the time of filming, is downright amazing.
-Even if his performance is the product of an expert editor, it can still not discount Hughes' naturalism in front of the camera.
+Even if his performance is the product of an expert editor, this can still not discount Hughes' naturalism in front of the camera.

 A motion picture of loss and regret, "Pet Sematary" imagines the worst in its view of the permanent disintegration of a family.
-Haunting, sorrowful and reverberatingly eerie, the film is also complimented by the punk-rock flair of The Ramones (who perform the title track over the end credits) and the thoroughly unsettling, gothically enhanced instrumental score by Elliot Goldenthal (2007's "Across the Universe
+Haunting, sorrowful and reverberatingly eerie, the film is also complemented by the punk-rock flair of The Ramones (who perform the title track over the end credits) and the thoroughly unsettling, gothically enhanced instrumental score by Elliot Goldenthal (2007's "Across the Universe

 ").
 That "Pet Sematary" is as creepy as it is without bogging down in genre trappings is a rare miracle in horror circles.
 Director Mary Lambert trusts in the universality of her characters, their tightly drawn relationships with each other, and the insurmountable conflicts they face to carry the story forward.
 It is these things that most resonatethese are what we relate to and can connect with, after alland the reason why "Pet Sematary" has endured and not been forgotten in the twenty years since its release.